666TheNumberOfTheBeast/InternetOfThings19-20/Assignment1/README.md

 In this assignment I created a cloud-based IoT system that collects information from a set of virtual environmental sensors using the MQTT protocol.
 I also created a simple website to display the data collected from the sensors.

 # Virtual Sensors
-Using *Java* language programming I wrote a stand-alone program that represents virtual environmental stations that generate periodically a set of random values for 5 different sensors:
+Using *Java* language programming I wrote a stand-alone program that represent a virtual environmental station that generates periodically a set of random values for 5 different sensors:
 - temperature (-50 ...
 50 Celsius)
 - humidity (0 ...
 100%)
 - wind direction (0 ...
 360 degrees)